Court of Appeal of Kenya

 The Court of Appeal of Kenya is established under Article 164 of the constitution of Kenya and consists of a number of judges, being not fewer than twelve.

-The court handles appeals arising over the decisions of the High Court of Kenya, the Environment & Land Court and the Employment & Labour Relations Court as well as any other court or tribunal as provided for in law.
-The judges of the Court of Appeal elect one Judge to represent them on the Judicial Service Commission.
+The court handles appeals arising over the decisions of the High Court of Kenya, the Environment and Land Court and the Employment and Labour Relations Court as well as any other court or tribunal as provided for in law.
+The judges of the Court of Appeal elect one judge to represent them on the Judicial Service Commission.

 The Court of Appeal currently has six registries, one each in Nairobi, Mombasa, Nyeri, Kisumu, Nakuru and Eldoret.

 Composition

 The Constitution and the Court of Appeal (Organization and Administration) Act, 2015 set the minimum number of Court of Appeal Judges at 12 while the Judicature Act sets the maximum at 30.

-Each case is heard by a collegiate bench with an odd number of Judges subject to a minimum of three Judges.
+Each case is heard by a collegiate bench with an odd number of judges subject to a minimum of three judges.
 In practice, however, nearly all cases are heard by a three-judge bench.
 A few exceptional cases have been heard by five or seven judges.

-The court is headed by a President of the Court of Appeal who is elected by the Judges of the Court from among themselves.
-The current President of the Court is Hon.
+The court is headed by a president of the Court of Appeal who is elected by the judges of the court from among themselves.
+The current president of the court is Hon.
 Justice Daniel Isokolo Musinga who was elected on May 24, 2021.